HenryDiesel/bitcoinprime/README.md

 Requires node and npm.

-Git clone the application to your local machine. cd into the "bitcoinprime" directory.
+Git clone the application to your local machine.

+cd into the "bitcoinprime" directory.

-Run the following commands to install all the neccesary dependencies:
+Run the following commands in the command promt/terminal to install all the neccesary dependencies:
 - npm install
 - npm install -g bower
 - bower install